abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 in mind for what I was going to teach.
 I ended up talking a lot about *anicca*, *dukkha*, and *anattā*—impermanence, unsatisfactoriness, and not-self—and how these three characteristics display themselves in our practice and how central they are.
-We constantly use reflections of these three characteristics when investigating our experience.
+We constantly use reflections on the three characteristics when investigating our experience.
 This is not a contemplation we only do on retreat or during a time of formal meditation; it’s an investigative perspective that we bring to all of our experience, both in formal practice, as well as in the day-to-day application of our mindfulness and contemplative living.